-There is plenty of delicious sauce to drizzle or dip your meatballs.
+There are plenty of delicious sauces to drizzle or dip your meatballs.
 The best choices are :

-- Mint coconut yogurt sauce – this taste like Greek tzatziki sauce, it is thick creamy with a delicious mint, lemon and garlic flavor.
-It is ready in 2 minutes, see recipe below
+- Mint coconut yogurt sauce – this tastes like Greek tzatziki sauce.
+It’s thick and creamy with a delicious mint, lemon, and garlic flavor.
+It’s ready in 2 minutes.
+See the recipe below.

 - BBQ sauce